aleksbn/tictactoe/README.md

 Node.js is basically a javascript engine very similar to the regular browser one you're using every time you use your web browser.
 The difference is it has many more functionalities that are not tied to regular browser, but are made for backend part of the app.

 You also need mongodb as a backend database provider.
-Head to the [mongodb](https://www.mongodb.com/atlas), download atlas and install it on your machine.
+Head to the [mongodb](https://www.mongodb.com/atlas), download atlas (be sure to select complete installation if you want to be able to use compass - graphic UI for mongo dbs) and install it on your machine.
 It should already have the required address in order to create database at the start.

-# Backend start
+# Backend download
 Next, download the code provided in this project, copy it to the location you would like it to be stationed and open up your console.
 Go to the folder you copied the project to.
 In case you need to go a folder up, type:
 ```